moorepants/dissertation/control.rst

    The outer loop structure of the control system with the inner loops closed.

-The control structure is simply a function of five gains, which the human "choose" such that the dictates of the crossover model are met to get good overall system performance.
+The control structure is simply a function of five gains, which the human "chooses" such that the dictates of the crossover model are met to get good overall system performance.
 The two inner most loop gains are chosen such that all of the oscillatory roots of the closed roll rate loop have at least a 0.15 damping ratio.
-Whereas the three outer loop gains are chosen such that the system has a 20db slope around crossover.
+Whereas the three outer loop gains are chosen such that the system has a -20db slope around crossover.
 The crossover frequencies are selected sequentially such that the next is half the value of the previous.

 Traditionally, sequential loop closure methods are performed on a case by case